Mike Smick UX Sketch Sub Page Image

 What is your process for UX?

-2. Understand system functionality and user roles
+2. Understand system functionality and user roles (many many questions)

-3. Identify user pain points and personas
+3. Identify user pain points

 5. Draft designs considering: